libremfg/rhize-docs/content/how-to/bpmn/bpmn-elements.md

 - Examples: An hourly timer starts a process to check quality.
 An intermediate event starts after a twenty-minute fermentation process.
 - Dimension: Start, intermediate

+In Rhize, start timer events can be one of `Cycle`, to begin at recurring intervals, and `Date`, to happen at a certain time.
+An intermediate time event is always of `Duration`.
+All timer events are configured in the **Timer** parameter and in an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

 ### Error

 ![An error event](/images/bpmn/bpmn-error-event.svg)